LEBRON JAMES: How The Best Basketball Player Alive Spends His Millions

 He also has a deal with Nike.
 The company signed him to a 7-year, $US93 million deal right out of high school.

-Forbes estimates he has added $US111 million to Heat owner Mickey Arison's net worth when he joined the Heat.
+Forbes estimates he has added $US111 million to Heat owner Mickey Arison's net worth since joining the Heat.

 Warren Buffett said of LeBron, 'He's savvy.
 He's smart about financial matters.
 It's amazing to me the maturity he exhibits.'

 He also owns a 30,000-square foot compound in his hometown of Akron.
-He held Thanksgiving for the entire Heat team there last year.
+He held Thanksgiving for the entire Heat team there this year.

 But in general he tries to lay low and keep himself out of the gossip pages.
 He even rode his bike to a game last year.